-The Geoscientist-in-Training (GIT) Program was adopted by TBPG in 2012 and became effective April 29, 2010.
+The Geoscientist-in-Training (GIT) Program was adopted by TBPG and became effective December 15, 2010.

 Benefits of the GIT Program

 - Demonstrates an individual’s intent to develop as a professional in the geosciences

 - Receipt of quarterly TBPG newsletter and other valuable Board information

 - Use of the designations “Geoscientist-in-Training” or “GIT” after their name